The-Edgar/Populations-Data-Challenge/README.md

 * Dashboard link/access
 * Simple report of the challenge solution and results obtained
 * Any other relevant information you deem important

+## Edit by Edgar on Nov 27

+Python cleaning script is available in the notebook: Exploratory Data Analysis and Cleaning.ipynb Populations_data_exploratory_profile.html is a on exploratory profile of the whole dataset before cleaning.
+Interactive report is available [here](https://datastudio.google.com/u/0/reporting/1qXpSwr99bAYhKVUu6LBQiT8MQlQ3egv1/page/UkP7).